 - January 23rd & 24th- Students will be given a presentation regarding Naviance, which is an online program our district has purchased to help students connect their academic achievements to long-term goals- whether they’re applying to college, entering the workforce, joining the military, etc. after high school.
 Each student will log into their account and will complete a Career Cluster Finder assessment.
 This will give them options of possible career options based on the results of their assessments.
 They can then explore programs of study, colleges, salaries, etc. This will only be a brief introduction of Naviance; however, students will continue using it in high school.

 - Go to westada.org

 The State of Idaho requires ALL 8th grade students to complete a 4-year planner.
 The purpose of the planner is to start students thinking about high school and begin mapping out their high school paths.
 This is an excellent opportunity for students to learn about classes our district offers, including many specialty areas of study.

 The 4-year planner can be VERY confusing, and our goal is to make it as easy as possible for students and parents to understand.
 The most important concept to remember is that this is just a draft plan and is meant to be altered throughout a student’s high school career.
 The students will need to fill in elective choices for all 4 years.
 When students have a completed 4-year planner, they will be sent home with students on Friday, March 8th for students to review with parents.
-Parents are required to sign the 4-year planner.
-The 4-year planners will be due back to Advisory teachers on Friday, March 15th.
-Please remember these are mandated by the State of Idaho and that it is just a draft plan.

 - January 28th- Students will receive their 1st presentation during their English classes regarding 4-year planners.
 The English teachers will also give information regarding English electives that are offered so students can choose to put them on their 4-year planners.